O t t a w a L a p s m i t h & M i n e r a l C l u b

-This auction has slabs, cabochons, mineral specimens and jewellery among other things from donations to the club and creations by club members.
+This will auction have slabs, cabochons, mineral specimens and jewellery among other things from donations to the club and creations by club members.

 Purchased items can be picked up at 101 Promenade Avenue, Nepean, Ontario.
 If you want your items shipped, then send the club $20 first, plus all of the details of the shipment.